Supreme Court blocks lower court’s ruling that lifted Trump travel ban

-WASHINGTON (CNS) —The U.S. Supreme Court has temporarily blocked part of a lower court ruling that would have allowed certain refugees into the country even though they had been banned by a presidential executive order.
+WASHINGTON (CNS) — The U.S. Supreme Court Sept.
+12 temporarily blocked part of a lower court ruling that would have allowed certain refugees into the country even though they had been banned by a presidential executive order.

+The full court ruled a day after Justice Anthony Kennedy granted a stay Sept.
+11.

-Kennedy’s order stopped the refugee exemption that would have taken effect the morning of Sept.
-12 under the 9th Circuit’s ruling issued five days earlier.
+The court’s Sept.
+12 ruling, issued without comment, stopped the refugee exemption that would have taken that day under the 9th Circuit’s ruling issued five days earlier.
 A three-judge panel of the San Francisco-based court unanimously ruled that the administration’s revised travel ban affecting people from six primarily Muslim-majority countries was too strict.

 The government argued in an application for a stay that the 9th Circuit ruling “severely undermined” the Supreme Court’s earlier ruling on refugees entering the country.